FusionAuth/fusionauth-site/site/_posts/2020-10-05-using-generic-connector.md

 }
 ```

-The meanings of these keys are explained in the [Login API](/docs/v1/tech/apis/login#authenticate-a-user) docs, but in general, you'll want to take the `loginId` and the `password` fields and authenticate against the legacy datastore.
-The `user` JSON object is in documented in the [User API](/docs/v1/tech/apis/users) docs.
+The meanings of these keys are explained in detail in the [Login API docs](/docs/v1/tech/apis/login#authenticate-a-user), but in general, your code should extract the `loginId` and the `password` fields and authenticate the user against the legacy datastore.
+You'll also receive the application which the user was trying to access; you should validate that as well.

+The `user` JSON object which you must return is in documented in the [User API docs](/docs/v1/tech/apis/users), but the [required fields are documented as well](/docs/v1/tech/connectors/#migration).

-For the "The ATM" application, the PHP code for the API endpoint is pretty simple.
-First, there's a `config.php` file, which looks like this:
+For the "The ATM" application, the PHP code for the endpoint is simple.
+There's a `config.php` file containing, well, configuration, which looks like this:

 ```php
 <?php